LeeJungHwan-Dev/LeeJungHwan-Dev/README.md

 📝 Summary

-- 🧰 I am interested in Android app development and IOT, so I am studying this field.
+- 🧰 I am interested in Android app development, so I am studying this field.
 - 🎨 The representative Android app I made is a diary app called "해따".
 * 🔍 You can find it on the Google Play Store.
 - 🥽 I am trying to plan and develop several personal projects.
-* ✨ Please look forward to it.

 <br/>
 <br/>